Kick101/vaults/Ideas and Improvements/Security+/Attacks, Threats, and Vulnerabilities.md

 - __DNS Spoofing:__ Attacker _sends false replies to a requesting system_, beating the real reply from the valid DNS server.
 - **URL redirection** is the technique of _redirecting a web page request to a different URL_, which can be used for phishing or other malicious purposes.
 - __URL Hijacking:__ Attacker _takes control of a website's URL and redirects visitors to  malicious website_.
 This can be done by typosquatting or by using different TLD.
-- **Domain reputation** is a _measure of the trustworthiness of a domain_ based on various factors such as its history of hosting malicious content, its owner, and the nature of its content.
+- **Domain reputation** is a _measure of the trustworthiness of a domain_ based on various _factors such as its history of hosting malicious content, its owner, and the nature of its content_.

 #### Distributed denial-of-service (DDoS)
 A type of cyber attack that aims to make a website or network resource unavailable by overwhelming it with traffic from multiple sources.